 - Has their own sense of humour and enjoys telling jokes.

 - Still asking questions about pregnancy, birth and babies.
-May be interesting in comparing animal and human behaviour.
+May be interested in comparing animal and human behaviour.

-- Becomes or embarrassed about their body.
+- Becomes embarrassed about their body.
 They may want more privacy.

 - Begins to know the difference between behaviour that’s okay and not okay.

 - May get competitive when playing games—likes to win and might not be happy to lose.

 - Enjoys group play and may show an interest in joining a club or team.

 - Child’s friends and other children their age are beginning to influence how the child sees themselves (their self-image).

 - Understands the ‘rules’ and may want to add some of their own rules.

 - May have problems with friends sometimes—this is normal from time to time.

 - Wants to be liked and accepted by others their age (peers).